<?xml version="1.0" encoding="UTF-8"?>

 <link>https://www.tokenintelligenceshow.com/episode/is-ai-productivity-as-simple-as-using-more-tokens</link>

-<guid isPermaLink="true">https://www.tokenintelligenceshow.com/episode/is-ai-productivity-as-simple-as-using-more-tokens</guid>
+<guid isPermaLink="false">https://www.tokenintelligenceshow.com/episode/is-ai-productivity-as-simple-as-using-more-tokens</guid>

 <description><![CDATA[<p>How does Peter Steinberger spend $20k/month on tokens, and why?
 Based on their own experiments, Eric and John talk explain why autonomous loops are the next productivity frontier for AI. </p>